-Our ability to attract borrowers to, and build trust in, our platform is significantly dependent on our ability to effectively evaluate borrowers' credit profiles and the likelihood of default.
-To conduct this evaluation, we utilize our Argus RM Model, which is built based on massive data collected through various channels and strengthened by our sophisticated artificial intelligence and advanced machine learning techniques.
-Upon the data aggregation, our system converts the originally unstructured data into structured data using machine learning techniques and applies them to our anti-fraud and credit assessment models.
-See "Item 4.
-Information on the Company-B. Business Overview-Risk Management."

-Our Argus RM Model, though well-tuned through our manual structuring and machine learning, may still be flawed or ineffective to process the immense data and provide an accurate report.
-It may not adjust itself to the changes in the data patterns or the changes to the major economy background.
-It may be breached, manipulated or otherwise compromised.
+Our ability to attract borrowers to, and build trust in, our platform is significantly dependent on our ability to effectively evaluate borrowers' credit profiles and the likelihood of default based on our Argus RM Model.
+This model may be flawed or ineffective in processing the immense data and providing an accurate report.
+It may not adjust itself to the changes in the data patterns or macroeconomic situations.
+In addition, it may be breached, manipulated or otherwise compromised.

-If any of the foregoing were to occur in the future, our funding partners may try to rescind their affected investments or decide not to invest in loans, or borrowers may seek to revise the terms of their loans or reduce the use of our platform for financing, and our reputation and market share would be materially and adversely affected, which would severely impact our business and results of operations.
+If any of the foregoing were to occur in the future, our funding partners may try to rescind their affected investments or decide not to invest in loans, or borrowers may seek to revise the terms of their loans or reduce the use of our platform for financing.

-Meanwhile, as our Argus RM Model becomes more and more familiar to the public and the fraudulent borrowers become better and better educated regarding the industry practice, it is possible that despite the iterative development of our anti-fraud and credit-scoring algorism, our model becomes outdated and ineffective to detect new fraud schemes or make accurate credit assessments.
+Meanwhile, as our Argus RM Model becomes more familiar to the public and fraudulent borrowers become better educated regarding the industry practice, it is possible that despite the iterative development of our anti-fraud and credit-scoring algorithm, our model becomes outdated and ineffective in detecting new fraud schemes or making accurate credit assessments.
 If that happens, our ability to control our delinquency rate will become substantially limited, which will adversely impact our operation and financial status.